Modelling Large Dimensional Datasets with Markov Switching Factor Models: Concluding remarks

 \section{Concluding remarks}

-This paper has developed estimation and inferential theory for high dimensional factor models with discrete regime changes in the loadings driven by a latent first order Markov process.
+This paper develops estimation and inferential theory for high dimensional factor models with discrete regime changes in the loadings driven by a latent first order Markov process.
 Our estimator employs a EM algorithm based on a modified version of the Baum-Lindgren-Hamilton-Kim filter and smoother.
-Remarkably, the estimator does not need knowledge of the number of factors in either states, as it only requires the true number of factors in the equivalent linear representation, which can be estimated using existing techniques.
-We derive convergence rates and asymptotic distribution of the estimators for factors and loadings, and we show their good finite sample performance through an extensive set of Monte Carlo experiments.
-Finally, we empirically validate our methodology through an application to a large set of stock returns.
+Remarkably, the estimator does not need knowledge of the number of factors in either states.
+It only requires the true number of factors in the equivalent linear representation, which can be estimated using existing techniques.
+We derive convergence rates and asymptotic distributions of the estimators for factors and loadings, and we show their good finite sample performance through an extensive set of Monte Carlo experiments.
+Finally, we empirically validate our methodology through three applications to large U.S. datasets of stock returns, macroeconomic variables, and inflation indexes.

 Our work can be extended along several dimensions.
-Three are worth mentioning.
-First, our model allows for two regimes and the case of multiple states to capture richer dynamics is worth exploring.
-Second, the problem of estimating the number of factors within each regime should be addressed.
-Finally, the challenging task of making inference on the number of regimes is worth considering.
-All these extensions are part of our research agenda.
+Two are worth mentioning.
+Our model allows for two regimes and the case of multiple states to capture richer dynamics is worth exploring.
+The challenging task of making inference on the number of regimes is also worth considering.
+These extensions are part of our ongoing research agenda and will be studied in future work.